 - 1.2.4.1.
 For the Unknown Compulsory Programme, figures will be chosen from Appendix 3.
-A representative of every National Aero Club which has a pilot (or pilots) competing may submit one figure with a coefficient of no less than 15.
+A representative of every National Aero Club which has a pilot (or pilots) competing in Programme 2 may submit one figure with a coefficient of no less than 15 and no more than 35.
 A maximum of 10 figures may be submitted.
 If there are more than 10 Aero Clubs participating, the International Jury will conduct a random drawing to determine which Aero Clubs will submit figures (see 1.2.4.4).
 Repetition of any figure with the same catalogue number is not allowed. - 1.2.4.2.
-Sequences for Programme 2 are to be composed using the 10 figures submitted by the Aero Clubs and additional figures from Appendix 3, solely to aid in composition.
+Sequences for Programme 2 are to be composed using the 10 figures submitted by the Aero Clubs and additional figures from Appendix 3, solely to aid in composition. - a) In the selection of figures for Programme 2, there will be a limit on the number of figures selected from the following: - i) Maximum of 1 figure allowed from Family 1.14-1.15, Columns 3 & 4 - ii) Maximum of 1 figure allowed from Family 7.23-7.30 - iii) Minimum of 2, maximum of 4 rolls allowed from Family 9.9

-- a) In the selection of figures for Programme 2, there will be a limit on the number of figures selected from the following: - i) Maximum of 2 figures allowed from: Family 1.6 1.11, Columns 3 & 4. - ii) Maximum of 2 figures allowed from: Family 8.1 8.4, 8.15 8.18, 8.31 8.34, Columns 3 & 4. - iii) Maximum of 6 flick rolls, only 4 of which can be from the same family (9.9 or 9.10).
-A minimum of one flick roll must be a vertical climbing manoeuvre (9.9.1.x, 9.9.6.x, 9.10.1.x or 9.10.6.x). - b) There will not be more than 1 flick roll (Family 9.9 or 9.10) per figure. - c) Sequences will consist of no more than 14 figures. - 1.2.4.3.
+- iv) Maximum of 1 figure allowed from Family 9.11-9.12 - b) There will not be more than 1 flick roll (Family 9) per figure. - c) Sequences will consist of not less than 10 and not more than 14 figures. - 1.2.4.3.
 The contest organiser shall provide copies of the list of figures to all competing National Aero Clubs, and each club may submit a sequence for Programme 2 composed of these figures to the International Jury.
-Additionally, the contest organiser will determine the deadline for submitting proposed Programme 2 sequences. - a) The International Jury will select one of the submitted sequences for use as Programme 2 and will insure all figures are as drawn by the National Aero Clubs submitting them, ie entry/exit directions are as drawn. - b) The International Jury may alter the submitted sequence, if necessary, for safety reasons. - 1.2.4.4.
+Additionally, the contest organiser will determine the deadline for submitting proposed Programme 2 sequences. - a) The International Jury will select one of the submitted sequences for use as Programme 2 and will insure all figures are as drawn by the National Aero Clubs submitting them, i.e. entry/exit directions are as drawn. - b) The International Jury may alter the submitted sequence, if necessary, for safety reasons. - 1.2.4.4.
 If there are pilots competing in Programme 2 from more than 10 National Aero Clubs, 10 of their representatives will be selected to choose figures for the Unknown Compulsory Programme.
 No team shall have the automatic right to submit a figure.
 If there are pilots from fewer than 10 National Aero Clubs participating in Programme 2, their representatives will still select only one figure each.
 The remaining figures will be selected by the International Jury. - 1.2.4.5.
-The Unknown Compulsory Programme, after being approved by the Chief Delegates or their representatives, will be announced to competitors by the International Jury not less than 24 hours before the time at which the programme is to be flown. - 1.2.4.6.
+The Unknown Compulsory Programmes, after being approved by the Chief Delegates or their representatives, will be announced to competitors by the International Jury not less than 24 hours before the time at which the respective programme is to be flown. - 1.2.4.6.
 Training for the Unknown Compulsory Programme is not permitted.
 Competitors violating this regulation will be disqualified. - 1.2.4.7.
-The list of figures for Programme 2 (Rule 1.2.4.1.) and Appendix 3 shall be re-approved at each meeting of CIVA which immediately precedes a World Championship If, within 2 hours of publication, the sequence of figures for Programme 2 chosen by the International Jury (Rule 1.2.4.3.a).) is shown by a team's representative or solo competitor to be dangerous, then the International Jury shall redesign the sequence without changing the figures selected under Rule 1.2.4.1.
+The list of figures for Programme 2 (Rule 1.2.4.1) and Appendix 3 shall be re-approved at each meeting of CIVA which immediately precedes a World Championship.
+If, within 2 hours of publication, the sequence of figures for Programme 2 chosen by the International Jury (Rule 1.2.4.3.a) is shown by a team's representative or solo competitor to be dangerous, then the International Jury shall redesign the sequence without changing the figures selected under Rule 1.2.4.1.